 Proudly Supporting your Hospital

-The League of Friends of Pembury Hospital and the League of Friends of Kent and Sussex Hospital have joined forces to support the new Tunbridge Wells Hospital at Pembury.
+The League of Friends of Pembury Hospital and the League of Friends of Kent and Sussex Hospital, joined forces in 2011 to become the League of Friends of Tunbridge Wells Hospital and to support the new Tunbridge Wells Hospital at Pembury.

 If you would like to join the Friends, please fill in a membership form on our Support Us page or contact our Membership Secretary, Véronique Green via firstname.lastname@example.org